Edward Oatman, County Manager

-Edward T. Oatman, 44, has more than 17 years of governmental experience.
+Edward T. Oatman, 46, has more than 20 years of governmental experience.
 He is the 12th top executive under the County Manager form of government.
 Oatman has responsibility for the day-to-day operations and budget of a 21-municipality government with approximately 2,800 full-time employees.
-He is also responsible for the implementation of the policy of the Board of Chosen Freeholders.
+He is also responsible for the implementation of the policies of the Board of County Commissioners.

 Over the years, Oatman has worked to assist NJ State Senator Nicholas P. Scutari (D-22) and former NJ Assemblywoman Linda Stender in developing landmark environmental, public safety, health and infrastructure legislation.
-He served as Chief of Staff for Senator Scutari for six years, as well as Assemblyman Jim Kennedy for two years.
-Oatman also served as the Union County Campaign Coordinator for Governor Phil Murphy.
-Oatman previously served as Chief of Staff for former Assemblywoman Stender from 2002-16.
+He served as Chief of Staff for Senator Scutari for six years, and two years for Assemblyman Jim Kennedy.
+Oatman was the Union County Campaign Coordinator for Governor Phil Murphy and in 2019 was appointed by the Governor to the Police and Fire Retirement System Board of Trustees.

-Oatman also continues to emphasize the importance of continuing to jumpstart economic development as the County’s Improvement Authority has begun work on a new County Administration complex, and infrastructure improvements including roadway projects, while providing new job opportunities to residents.
+Oatman also emphasized the importance of continuing to jumpstart economic development as the County’s Improvement Authority has begun work on a new County Administration complex, and infrastructure improvements including roadway projects, providing new job opportunities.

-Oatman has a Bachelor’s of Science in Political from Kean University.
+Oatman has a Bachelor’s in Political Science from Kean University.
 Oatman currently serves on the Kean University Board of Trustees; and has been active in his hometown of Woodbridge, having served on the Boards of the Woodbridge Little League; and the Woodbridge Township Youth Soccer Association.
 He is a member of the Woodbridge Middle School & Woodbridge High School PTO.
 Oatman was the Parent Representative in 2020 for the Woodbridge Return to school committee, focusing on how to safely return to school in September after the initial COVID-19 shutdown.

-Oatman is married and has three children, and lives in Woodbridge with the family dog, Buddy the Beagle.
+Oatman has three children, and lives in Woodbridge with the family dogs, Buddy the Beagle and Briscoe.